Ophitoxaemia/dbless/readme.txt

 	c.
 Select Deploy

 	The Invoke URL displayed is the url of the API, this is the database URL to replace the endpoint URL in the examples above.
 Note: the invoke url does not include the stage name, you will have to add it.

-== Calling from a browser ==

-You can use "await fetch" to call from a web app.

-You'll need to configure CORS on the API Gateway:

 Benchmarking
 ------------